voltrevo/vortex/README.md

 ln -s ~/.vim/syntax/vasm.vim $(pwd)/src/vim/syntax/vasm.vim
 ```

 These steps should work on their own for basic syntax support.
 For the actual compiler feedback you'll need to set up the [ale plugin](https://github.com/w0rp/ale).
-Then you can connect the vortex compiler with one more symlink:
+Then you can connect the Vortex compiler with one more symlink:

 ```sh
 ln -s ~/.vim/ale_linters/vortex $(pwd)/src/vim/ale_linters/vortex